sallamy2580/script-solana-nft/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#contents)

-Each script requirs different input data from the config.json file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each script requirs different input data from the config.json file.
 Please refer to the table below before running each script.
 Each cell tells you if the associated script needs the appropriate config json attribute to function.

 | Script\config attr         | **RPC** | **mint_id** | **reverse_img_filename** | **reverse_img_attr_filter** |
 |----------------------------|---------|-------------|--------------------------|-----------------------------|